Mohammad-Collection/bug-free-lamp/README.md

 - In Network tab, confirm no single asset blocks for ~5s; if it does, reduce its size or load it after the reveal completes.

+## Can you run or test it for me?
+I can't run or test anything yet because the Shopify theme files (Liquid, JavaScript, CSS, assets) aren't in this repo.
+Once you add them, I can:

+- Run theme linting (`shopify theme check`) and any repo scripts you include.
+- Open the section/snippet that controls the reveal, remove the 5s delay, and verify the behavior in a local preview.
+- Capture performance timings (e.g., before/after video start or image reveal) to confirm the fix.

+If you want me to run checks now, please commit or paste the relevant theme files—especially the section or snippet with the reveal code and its related `assets/*.js` file.

 Share the relevant theme files here after these steps, and I'll apply the exact code changes and verify them.